heswithme/cpp-sim-twocrypto/python/arb_sim/param_search_results/chfusd/readme_draft.md

 uv run python/arb_sim/generate_pools_chf.py && uv run python/arb_sim/arb_sim.py python/arb_sim/trade_data/chfusd/chfusd-2019-2024.json --min-swap 1e-10 --max-swap 1 --dustswapfreq 600 -n 10

 uv run python/arb_sim/plot_heatmap.py  --metrics apy,apy_coin0,apy_coin0_boost,xcp_profit,vp,vp_boosted,avg_pool_fee,n_rebalances,trades,total_notional_coin0,arb_pnl_coin0,tw_slippage,tw_liq_density,avg_rel_bps --ncol 5 --font-size 32

+Update:
+A mode simulating organic volumes was added to arb_harness.cpp.
+User behavior is modelled as discrete swaps with given frequency in alternating directions.
+Example command: uv run python/arb_sim/generate_pools_chf.py && uv run python/arb_sim/arb_sim.py python/arb_sim/trade_data/chfusd/chfusd-2019-2024.json --min-swap 1e-10 --max-swap 1 --dustswapfreq 600 -n 10 --userswapfreq 3600 --userswapsize 0.001 --userswapthresh 0.01
+Such command will add user swapping 0.1% of pool i'th coin balance every 3600 seconds (one hour) but only if pool spot price is no more than 1% away from CEX price.
+Such usage can be considered as conservative approximation of real-world user behavior.
+For example, if pool TVL is 1M$, that would mean that each hour 500$ of coin 0 or 1 will be swapped irrespective of whether this swap could give better result on cex/fx market, but only oif price is not far from it.

+7a,b demonstrate that such user behavior will significantly improve LP yields from net-zero/negative (when donations are subtracted) to 3-5% APY with best parameters.
+This tells that any even insignificant organic volume will disbalance the pool bringing fees, and arbitrageurs balancing the pool will bring some more fees as well.
+We see (from 7b) that lowest slippage can be achieved at A~=230 and mid_fee~=75bps, with ~4% LP net APY.
+While this result is very promising, advisable initial pool parameters are still those that don't consider any organic volume.
+If such volume is consistent, pool parameters can be changed by a DAO vote backed with more rigorous simulations.